Priyanshu-Desai/counter/README.md

 # counter
-a react.js web app which is inspired by the tally counter in the samsung quick panel.
+a react.js web app which is a functioning tally counter

 # system requirements
 this project needs node to run. to download node, go to nodejs.org and download the latest stable release (LTS) version